KINDERGARTEN REGISTRATION FAQS

 • Divorce/dissolution or Shared Parenting decree with shared parenting plan (if applicable) – in accordance with Ohio law a complete copy of all documents must be provided

 • Guardianship documents if child is court-placed and not living with his/her parent(s) and parent photo ID

 • TB Test (TB Testing Form)

 What happens at kindergarten screening?

-When kindergarten students come to screening, they are given screenings for vision, speech, hearing and basic preschool skills.
+When kindergarten students come to screening, they are given screenings for language and basic preschool skills.
 The results of these screenings help identify students’ needs so schools can be prepared to facilitate maximum learning for every student – they are not used to identify which students are ready or not ready to attend kindergarten.

 The screening registration process takes approximately 45 minutes to one hour.
 The screenings are required by state law and are administered by school personnel.

 How can I get my child ready for kindergarten?

 The most important thing to prepare for kindergarten is to help your child develop a positive attitude about school and the wonderful things he/she will be learning.
 Other activities that will stimulate learning include:

 • Reading to your child and sharing picture books every day develops an interest in reading;